caraml-dev/merlin/docs/user-guide/transformer_expressions.md

 ### Min

-`Min` is a function to find minimum value from column values.
+`Min` is a function to find minimum value from series values.
 The output will be single value in float type

 #### Input
 No Input